estebbins/hoistm-client/README.md

 Project planning documentation: https://github.com/estebbins/hoistm-api#project-planning

 ## Overview
-This app allows users to upload files into a virtual file system where the user can search and filter their files.
+This app allows users to upload files into a virtual file system where the user can save and download their files.
 Users can create custom labels as the singular & simple method for file organization.
 This is a full-stack MERN app using AWS S3 cloud storage and Multer middleware for file upload.
 This app features user authentication, encryption for file uploads, and file owners can control contributor access and rights.

 ### Technologies Used:
 - Mongoose